SAP-samples/abap-platform-rap-opensap/week4/unit3.md

    ![Select transport request](images/w4u3_06_03.png)

-5. Check the generated code template of the Travel BIL:
+5. Check the generated code template of the Bookin BIL:

    for example you see
    - a delete method that will be called when deleting a booking entity and